Meet Rachel Kasten, Graduate Services Coordinator

 During their final semester, each master's student in Geospatial Information Science and Technology completes a service-learning capstone project, working directly with a community or industry partner.
-This season, we celebrate the work of our December graduates.
+This season, we celebrate the work of our May graduates.

 2018 Esri Development Center Student of the Year

 Ph.D. student Ashwin Shashidharan, co-advised by Ross Meentemeyer and Raju Vatsavai, has been named by Esri as the 2018 Esri Development Center Student of the Year, out of a pool of over twenty honorees worldwide.

 During his two-year term as president of US-IALE, center director Ross Meentemeyer enhanced the association's communication initiatives and pushed to expand the membership to all of North America.

 Ready Player Two: Virtual Reality in the Geospatial Sciences

 Ph.D. student Payam Tabrizian uses virtual reality and geospatial analytics to learn about human cognition and advance landscape design.
 We asked him about his current research and his predictions for the future of the field.

 New Research Shows Water Use Impacted by the Shape of Our Cities

 Georgina Sanchez, Ph.D. student in the Department of Forestry and Environmental Resources, is using geospatial analytics to understand water demand in the Southeast.
 Her latest findings: urban developments with simpler shapes use less water.